OWASP/www-project-top-10-low-code-no-code-security-risks/content/en/LCNC-SEC-01-Account-Impersonation.md

 ### Scenario #1

-A maker creates a simple application to view records from a database.
+A developer creates a simple application to view records from a database.
 They use their identity to log into the database, creating a connection embedded within the application.
-Every action users perform in the application ends up querying the database with the maker's identity.
+Every action users perform in the application ends up querying the database with the developer's identity.
 A malicious user takes advantage of this and uses the application to view, modify or delete records they should not have access to.
-Database logs indicate that all queries were made by a single user, the app maker.
+Database logs indicate that all queries were made by a single user, the app developer.

 ### Scenario #2

-A maker creates a business application that allows corporate employees to fill out forms with their information.
+A developer creates a business application that allows corporate employees to fill out forms with their information.
-To store form responses, the maker uses their personal email account.
+To store form responses, the developer uses their personal email account.
-Users have no way of knowing that the app is storing their data on the maker's personal account.
+Users have no way of knowing that the app is storing their data on the developer's personal account.

 ### Scenario #3

-A maker creates a business application and shares it with an admin.
+A developer creates a business application and shares it with an admin.
-The maker configures the app to use its user's identity.
+The developer configures the app to use its user's identity.
-Aside from its stated purpose, the app also uses its user's identity to elevate the privileges of the maker.
+Aside from its stated purpose, the app also uses its user's identity to elevate the privileges of the developer.
-Once the admin uses the app, they inadvertently elevate the maker's privileges.
+Once the admin uses the app, they inadvertently elevate the developer's privileges.

 ## How to Prevent